Sonipat: Mughal architecture

 There are several Mughal buildings on the outskirts of the city, including the Mosque of Abdullah Nasir-ud-din, who was a descendant from Mushid of Iran.

 Yamuna River

-The main water system in the district is the Yamuna River and the irrigation canals flowing out of it.
+The main water system in the district is the Yamuna River and its irrigation canals.
 The river flows besides the rural belt in the eastern side of district.
 It also acts as a natural boundary between the states of Haryana and Uttar Pradesh.

 Economy

 Industrial estates

 There are six HSIIDC industrial estates namely Sonepat city, Barhi, Kundli, Murthal and Rai.
 The development of Sonepat Industrial area in the city started in the 1950s with Atlas Cycle.
 Since then, many small and big industries have been established here.
 Atlas, E.C.E. or the Birla Factory, OSRAM India (formerly part of E.C.E., but in October 1998 it was acquired by OSRAM).

+Rail Coach Naveenikaran Karkhana, Sonipat is a railway coach factory under RVNL which was successfully commissioned in October 2021.The Rail Coach Naveenikaran Karkhana at Sonipat is the first of its kind facility being set up to cater to the mid-life rehabilitation and refurbishment of coaches.
+The Rolling Stock Complex is designed for sustainable development with Industry 4.0 compliant assembly line.

+Transport

+The Ministry of Road Transport and Highways proposed the first bus port in Sector 7, Sonipat.
+It will be a joint venture between the Government of Haryana and NHAI.